tom-p-huck/mypage/README.md

 ### Publications
 <a name="publications"></a>
 Here is a list of my publications:
 - Huck, Tom P., Nadine Münch, Luisa Hornung, Christoph Ledermann, and Christian Wurll.
-"Risk assessment tools for industrial human-robot collaboration: Novel approaches and practical needs" (2021). <br/> <i> This is my most recent publication.
-It will soon appear in the Journal "Safety Science".</i>
+"Risk assessment tools for industrial human-robot collaboration: Novel approaches and practical needs" (2021).
 - Huck, Tom P., Christoph Ledermann, and Torsten Kröger.
 "Virtual Adversarial Humans finding Hazards in Robot Workplaces."
-(2021). <br/> <i> This paper will be presented at the 2021 IEEE Conference on Robotics and Automation (ICRA).
-You can find a preprint [here](https://arxiv.org/abs/2103.00973). </i>
+2021 IEEE International Conference on Robotics and Automation (ICRA).
+IEEE, 2021. <br/> <i> If you don't have access to IEEEXplore, you can find a preprint [here](https://arxiv.org/abs/2103.00973).</i>
 - Huck, Tom P., Christoph Ledermann, and Torsten Kröger.
 "Simulation-based Testing for Early Safety-Validation of Robot Systems."
 2020 IEEE Symposium on Product Compliance Engineering-(SPCE Portland).
-IEEE, 2020. <br/>
+IEEE, 2020.<br/>
-<i> If you don't have access to IEEEXplore, you can find a preprint [here](https://arxiv.org/abs/2011.10294). </i>
+<i> If you don't have access to IEEEXplore, you can find a preprint [here](https://arxiv.org/abs/2011.10294).</i>
 - Knaisch, Katharina, Tom Huck, and Peter Gratzfeld.
 "Analysis and optimization of a solenoid coupler for wireless electric vehicle charging."
-Wireless Power Transfer 4.1 (2017): 13. <br/> <i> As mentioned above, this is the paper to which I contributed with bachelor thesis.
-Unfortunately, I cannot provide a preprint here, so you need access to the journal to read this.</i>
+Wireless Power Transfer 4.1 (2017): 13. <br/> <i> As mentioned above, this is the paper to which I contributed with bachelor thesis.</i>

 <!--If you don't know much industrial human-robot collaboration yet, you may also want to check out [this talk](https://www.youtube.com/watch?v=kFJpUSKTVAc), where I give an introduction to the topic (unfortunatley, the video is available in German only and the audio quality is not the best -  I will try to upload an English version with better audio quality in the future).-->